 - limits for how much water can be taken annually for consumptive use (urban, industrial and agricultural) called Sustainable Diversion Limits (SDLs)

-- rules and arrangements associated with the management of environmental water
+- rules and arrangements associated with the management of water for the environment

 - an outline of the risks to the River and the strategies to address them

 - how water will be managed during extreme events such as flood or drought

 - objectives and outcomes regarding the management of water for Aboriginal people